materialsproject/pymatgen-analysis-defects/paper/paper.md

 Since the combinatorics of point defects in crystalline materials can be extremely large, it is important to have a software package that can be easily integrated into high-throughput workflows to manage these complex calculations.
 However, most users of a defect analysis packages will not need to run thousands of calculations so it is important to have code focused purely on the defect analysis and relegate the high-throughput workflow aspect to a separate package.
 Additionally, a well-known problem in the simulation of point defects is the fact that current structure optimization techniques can miss the ground state structure based on the initial guess in a sizable minority of cases, so the ability to easily re-visit and re-optimize structures is crucial to building a reliable database of point defects.
-Towards that end, we have developed a Python package, `pymatgen-analysis-defect`, and integrated it with the popular `atomate2` workflow framework to provide a complete set of tools for simulating, analyzing, and managing the results of point defect calculations.
+Towards that end, we have developed a Python package, `pymatgen-analysis-defects`, and integrated it with the popular `atomate2` workflow framework to provide a complete set of tools for simulating, analyzing, and managing the results of point defect calculations.

 Since the ability to revisit calculations is crucial to building a reliable database, but user tagging of calculations is inconsistent, especially in a high-throughput context, we have codified a structure-only definition of point defects that can be used to aggregate the results of multiple calculations of the same defect.
 This allows for the creation of a database of point defects that can be easily extended to new calculations over time.